 Solidly Priced with Strong Fundamentals

-This Fire TV by Toshiba plays things pretty much by the books, but that allows them to provide a reliable TV that hits all the core features for casual users while maintaining a decent level of quality and a tantalizingly low price tag.
-The fact that it's a Fire TV means easy access to practically any streaming service you could want and the ability to control this smart TV with your voice using the built in Alexa.
+This Fire TV by Toshiba plays things pretty much by the book, but that allows them to provide a reliable TV that provides all the core features for casual users while maintaining a decent level of quality and a tantalizingly low price tag.
+The fact that it's a Fire TV means easy access to practically any streaming service you could want and the ability to control this smart TV with your voice using the built-in Alexa support.
 But what really positions this as one of the best TVs (and arguably the best budget TV) is the inclusion of 4K and HDR support.

 5. Samsung QN65Q60RAFXZA 65-Inch QLED 4K Q60 Series UHD Smart TV